g4m817/llm-attention-head-instability/README.md

 > **Status: Exploratory but repeatable.** I first noticed this signal while prototyping prompt-injection defenses.
 The code automates most analyses, but I haven’t manually audited every artifact.
 Please treat this as preliminary research: issues/PRs are welcome if you spot mistakes or want to extend the work.
 I'm open to collaborating if anyone finds this interesting enough.

 > DISCLAIMER: Part of our work is using a set of 50 synthetic attacks and 50 synthetic benign prompts to gather metrics, which we later analyze for candidate windows and thresholds that are intended to be model-specific and not dataset-specific.
-The window selection appears to generalize well.
+The window selection appears to generalize well, at least in our limited experiments.
 However, our thresholds are less precise.
 For example, our analysis script returns around 0.13 for a 1% FPR for Nous, however it does not produce accurate thresholds for 2, 3, 4, 5% FPR.
 We believe this is programming errors in our analysis script and its our next major work before running more evaluations.
 Although our results do show clear separations between adversarial and benign prompts, its imperative that the thresholds generalize across datasets and can be chosen PRIOR to an evaluaiton.
 I'm including this note for transparency, this is very much work-in-progress and I don't want to mislead anyone with exploratory results.

 ---